LCSR-CIIS/dvrk_digital_twin_teleoperation/README.md

 * The AR plugin will generated a segmentation fault if a rosbag recording the videos is launched in the same computer running AMBF.
 * The AR plugin will sometimes fails and freeze the video.
 Check for the line `cout << "INFO!
 Initilizing rosImageTexture" << endl;` to debug the error.
 * Improve building of external plugins with a single build command.
 Currently, each plugin needs to be built separately.
+* Implement a way of rehoming the MTM with python teleoperation script.
+During teleoperation, MTM will end up in weird configurations and the only way to get out of that is by turning off the system.
+Anton's C++ code will do this automatically when powering on the MTMs.

 ## Future features